 It can be a pain to be constantly clean up after a shedding pet.
 While you love your furry friends, their hair and dandruff can quickly pile up and get caught in fibers or under furniture.
 Luckily, a robot vacuum can help take some weight off your shoulders by automating the cleaning process.
 It can independently travel around your home and pick up pet hair so you can spend more time with your cats or dogs.
-A robot vacuum can be an especially helpful tool if you're in the middle of seasonal shedding as you can program it to clean a room several times a day if needed.
+A robot vacuum can be helpful if you're in the middle of seasonal shedding, as you can program it to clean a room several times a day if needed.

 Our recommendations above are what we think are currently the best robot vacuums for pet hair for most people.
 We factor in the price, feedback from our visitors, and availability.